 So you’ve managed to secure a telecommuting or remote working arrangement and you’ve got a new level of freedom?!

 Firstly, congratulations!
-Secondly, it may take a bit of adjusting to the different kind of discipline and lifestyle required to excel and enjoy your new digital life.
-That’s where we have experience that will be useful for your journey, and we love to share what we learn along the way!
+Secondly, it may take a bit of adjusting to a different kind of discipline and lifestyle required to excel and enjoy your new digital life.
+That’s where we have the experience that will be useful for your journey, and we love to share what we learn along the way!

 Are you sitting comfortably?
 Let’s go…

 With your new freedom, there are so many places you can go, but where do you start?
 We’ve found that NomadList is a great tool for quick and easy research into amazing digital nomad locations.
 You can search by livability, your interests, the climate, cost of living, internet speeds and more.
 Are you bringing the family along for the digital nomad journey?
 Filter by family-friendly locations too!
 Amazing right?!